Hackers are paralyzing Russia's critical infrastructure

 Since then, everything has been done manually: appointments are recorded by hand, treatment files are kept on paper.
 Even print jobs are impossible, as the entire infrastructure ran via central servers - and these are no longer accessible.

 On Tuesday, it became known that two pharmacy chains had been paralyzed.
 The branches of "Neopharm" and "Stolichki" in Moscow were closed because the IT system collapsed.
 The employees have been sent home.
-However, a reopening is not expected soon.
+However, it is not expected that they will reopen soon.

 The official reason given for the closure was a "technical fault".
 However, unofficial sources also speak of a hacker attack.